Toetje585/Age-of-Empires-Online-Lutris/README.md

 **Distro:**

-Tested on Ubuntu 20.04/10 however all distro's that run [Lutris](https://lutris.net/downloads/) should be supported.
+Tested on Ubuntu 20.04/10 and Arch Linux however all distro's that run [Lutris](https://lutris.net/downloads/) should be supported.

 **GPU + Driver that supports Vulkan:**